Ilorin: Climate

 Ilorin has a tropical savanna climate (Köppen climate classification Aw).
+It has an annual rainfall which can range between 990.3 and 1318 mm.
+The city has maximum temperatures varying between 33 and 37 C, with the third month of the year, March, being the hottest.
+The minimum and maximum temperature, and also the relative humidity have increased between 1978 and 2017.
+The wind that blows is typically from points between southeast and northeast.

 Transport

-Ilorin operates a relatively well-developed intra-city public transportation, and the major roads within the metropolis are good.
+Ilorin operates a relatively well-developed intra-city public transport system, and the major roads within the metropolis are well constructed.

-There are three different modes of transiting from one place to another in the city – the most popular being the conventional taxis.
+There are three different modes of available transit from one place to another in the city – the most popular being the conventional taxis.
 Car-hire services are also available in major hotels.
-Furthermore, there are commercial motorbikes, commonly called "Okada", and the more recent arrival on Ilorin's roads of commercial tricycles, popularly called "Keke NAPEP" or "Keke" or "Keke Maruwa", some of which are given on loan to beneficiaries of the National Poverty Eradication Programme.
+Furthermore, there are commercial motorbikes, commonly called "Okada".
+A more recent arrival on Ilorin's roads are commercial tricycles, popularly called "Keke NAPEP" or "Keke" or "Keke Maruwa", some of which are given on loan to beneficiaries of the National Poverty Eradication Programme.
 Ilorin taxis are painted yellow and green.

 Ilorin's central location makes it easily accessible to all parts of the country by air, road and rail.
 The state has a good network of roads, rail and air transportation facilities linking it with Nigeria's other industrial and commercial centres.
-Transportation is quite affordable in Ilorin with movement from one place to another for as low as fifty naira.
+Transportation is quite affordable in Ilorin for movement from one place to another for as low as one hundred naira.

 There are scheduled daily commercial flights to and from Ilorin International Airport by Arik Air and Overland Airways.
 The now defunct Capital Airlines also operated from Ilorin.
 Current destinations include all of the major cities in Nigeria.
 The airport has also been re-designed and equipped as an international cargo airport.

 Ilorin offers reliable road transport services to Lagos, Ogun, Osun, Ondo, Oyo, Ekiti, Kogi, Niger, Kaduna and Plateau States.
 Similar services are available to and from Onitsha, Port Harcourt, Abuja, Aba and others.

 A major expressway to Ibadan, numbered E1, is currently under construction by P.W.
 International.
+Ilorin is served by the railway and highway from Lagos (160 miles south-southwest), via Ibadan, which intersect in the city, and it has an international airport.

 Culture

 Religion

-The city is a confluence of cultures, populated by the Yoruba, Fulani, Nupe, Bariba, Kanuri, Igbo and Hausa ethnicities from across Nigeria, as well as foreign and nationals.
+The city is a confluence of cultures, populated by the Yoruba, Fulani, Nupe, Bariba, Kanuri, Igbo and Hausa ethnicities across Nigeria, as well as foreign and nationals.
 There are large Christian and Islamic populations, and many ceremonial activities, mostly with religious aspects, take place in the city throughout the year.

-Ilorin has a friendly environment (generally called the "Home of Peace"), and hence host different religious practices and training institute, such as the degree-awarding United Missionary Theological College (affiliated with the University of Ibadan and University of Ilorin) produces many church ministers, teachers and theologians of all denominations.
-The College of Arabic and Islamic Legal Studies in the Adeta area trains Muslims in various Islamic, Arabic and social science disciplines.